yoshioterada/Java-EE-7-Authentication-App-for-AzureAD/README.md

 # Java-EE-7-Authentication-App-for-AzureAD

-This project is an Azure AD Authentication sample application of Java EE 7 which used the ADAL4J and GraphAPI.
+This project is an Azure AD Authentication sample application for Java EE 7 which uses ADAL4J and the Graph API.

 ## Overview and Project Structure

 ### Web App Module (AzureAD-Login-WebApp-OAuth)

 The project uses [JASPIC](http://blog.c2b2.co.uk/2015/01/using-jaspic-to-secure-web-application.html)
 * Configured by a WebListener (com.yoshio3.jaspic.common.AzureADSAMRegistrationListener), which registers
   * an authentication provider (com.yoshio3.jaspic.common.AzureADAuthConfigProvider), which in turn provides on request
   * a new instance of the authentication config (com.yoshio3.jaspic.common.AzureADServerAuthConfig), including
     * the singleton-like instance of the authentication module (com.yoshio3.jaspic.AzureADServerAuthModule)
     * a new instance of the callback handler (com.yoshio3.jaspic.AzureADCallbackHandler)

 At each secured HTTP request, the config provider returns an instance of com.yoshio3.jaspic.common.AzureADServerAuthContext, which calls the the validateRequest method on